cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ![Edgeshark ISIS](../topo_drawings/lab1-edgeshark-isis-tlv.png)

 This IS-IS LSP confirms that:
-  - he router identified as xrd01 advertises both IPv4 and IPv6 reachability.
+  - The router identified as xrd01 advertises both IPv4 and IPv6 reachability.
   - It supports SRv6, advertising a locator (fc00:0:1111::/48) and a Node SID (fc00:0:1111::) using TLV 27.
   - The node can push 10 SIDs, and supports Shortest Path First as well as Strict SPF algorithms.
   - The router connects to other IS-IS nodes: 0000.0000.0002.00 and 0000.0000.0005.00.